cloudbees/cloudbees-examples/cloudbees-cd/es-to-os-migration/README.md

 To help roughly estimate the size of legacy CloudBees Analytics indexes data that will be migrated to your updated CloudBees Analytics server,  CloudBees has provided the [reporting-data-reindex.pl](reporting-data-reindex.pl) utility.

 > **IMPORTANT**
-> As described in the [known issues of the data migration](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/data-migration-es-to-os#data-migration-known-issues), the automated processes CloudBees has supplied to automate data migration have a timeout of `180 minutes` per index to avoid unexpected hangs.
+> As described in the [known issues of the data migration](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/data-migration-es-to-os#data-migration-known-issues), the migration options provided by CloudBees have a timeout of `180 minutes` per index to avoid unexpected hangs.
-> In cases where an index contains a large amount of data, and its migration does not fit within the timeout, it may be necessary to split index into multiple smaller indexes.
-If you encounter multiple timeout issues, contact CloudBees support in such cases.
+> In cases where an index contains a considerably large amount of data, and its migration does not complete within the timeout duration, the migration process fails.
+>
+> This may result in having to split such indexes into multiple smaller indexes.
+If you encounter multiple timeout issues, contact CloudBees support.

 ## Dependencies
 This utility requires `cb-perl` to run, and is executable in any environment with a CloudBees CD/RO server or agent installation.